marrinosnis/repos-master-changer/README.md

  Enter the git command:
 ```
 At this point a git command is expected, as if it was written in a terminal e.g. `git commit -S -m "commit message"` or `git restore --staged .`.\
 Then, the appropriate paths should be declared.
-Again, if none provided the git command will be applied to all the matching folders.
+Again, if none provided the git command will be applied to all the matching folders/paths.

 ### <ins>specific example</ins>
 This option is for editing specific lines in files.
 The files **must** be the same, and have exactly the same lines and indentation.
 This is required as the `sed` tool